ColorlibHQ/AdminLTE/README.md

 **Live Preview: http://almsaeedstudio.com/preview/**

+Note: If the javascript in the preview does not work properly (specially IE users), please visit http://almsaeedstudio.com/AdminLTE (this could be because of the use of an iframe!)

 **If you like the theme and you are feeling generous, I would greatly appreciate your donation.
 Donations are made by Paypal** [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif "AdminLTE Presentation")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=629XCUSXBHCBC "Donate")

 ![preview image](http://almsaeedstudio.com/adminlte.png "AdminLTE Presentation")